-The number one way to improve overall satisfaction of the end users with your IT department is to improve communication.
+The number one way to improve the overall satisfaction of the end-users with your IT department is to improve communication.
 That communication gap between the department and the end users is a sign you need CIO services.
-Someone in a CIO role will be focused on stakeholders and communicating with departments in a way that the end users can understand.
+Someone in a CIO role will be focused on stakeholders and communicating with departments in a way that the end-users can understand.

 When you’re receiving complaints about IT functions, but the CEO and senior leadership can’t identify the problem, that indicates you need a ‘translator’.

-A similar situation happens when your IT team is saying one thing and the staff are saying something else, and there's a disconnect.
+A similar situation happens when your IT team is saying one thing and the rest of your staff are saying something else, and there's a disconnect.